ShelllKell/work-flow-basics/README.md

 - git add (-A, -p, ., file_name, --help)
 - git commit -m"I am a commit message"
+- repeat until a feature is done
 - git push origin master

 - Writing good commit messages: https://github.com/erlang/otp/wiki/Writing-good-commit-messages

+### Shelby, do I have to push to Github to push to Heroku?!

+ - No!
+But I would, to keep your versions in sync.

 ### Practice